 Luckily for us, no actual laptops were broken in the testing of these packs!
 To test protection, we loaded them up with a 15" MacBook Pro, as well as the much smaller and thinner iPad Mini and sometimes, if room, an Asus Chromebook.

-Through our extensive testing, we noticed there were four main factors that made for a good, or terrible, protection system, and we described them below:
+Through our extensive testing, we noticed four main factors make for a good, or terrible, protection system.
+We describe them below:

-Laptops are fragile and expensive machines and need to be protected from knocks and blows that could potentially damage or break them.
+Laptops are fragile and expensive machines and need protection from knocks and blows that could potentially damage or break them.
 The most common types of padding were plastic sheaths or plates and simple foam pads.
-It seems obvious that there should be protection on all sides, yet many of the padding systems we tested left large gaps in the protection.
-A critical area for padding is, of course, the bottom of the pouch which the laptop rests against.
+It seems obvious that there should be protection on all sides, yet many of the padding systems we tested left significant gaps in the protection.
+A critical area for padding is, of course, the bottom of the pouch against which the laptop rests.

 Laptop Compartment Size

 The size of the compartment that holds the laptop is critical because if it is too large the computer will move around, exposing it to potential knocks and friction.
 We found that virtually every bag we tested is designed to fit a 15" laptop, except for the Incase City which hold up to a 17" Macbook.
 It seemed like all 9 of these protected our laptops with varying amounts of success.
 None of the main laptop sleeves were specifically designed for an 11" machine, which caused smaller ones to move around considerably in almost every bag.
 Luckily, most of the packs featured a separate smaller, compartment for carrying a smaller electric device.
 In many cases, issues in compartment size were minimized when the bag was filled to capacity with other items, but we chose not to account for that in our assessment since it isn't always the case during everyday use.